GiteonCaulfied/ProgrammerPlus/Report.md

   Also, in search mode it would cause false contact give star when they are sliding in search mode and it seems absurd to give stars in the case of read-only titles.

-*List all the known errors and bugs here.
-If we find bugs/errors that your team do not know of, it shows that your testing is not through.*

 ## Testing Summary